 We have developed sophisticated delivery methods that explore the latest in materials and construction techniques producing efficient solutions and adding long term value to the final built product.

 Collective and medium to high density housing will be the most important form of new housing built in this country in the next century.
+At Idle Architecture Studio we have a real interest and expertise in developing different types of housing models that are transforming our city.

 For many years we have been delivering high quality projects that are both well received in the market place and that stand the test of time.